spacemeat/humon/README-preprocess.md

     "Fiery the angels rose, and as they rose deep thunder roll'd.
     Around their shores: indignant burning with the fires of Orc."

+Humon also supports heredoc-style strings.
+These are good for inserting code snippets or other wild and wacky text in languages that didn't expect to have to adhere to Humon's particular syntax:

+    {
+        min: ^EOT^
+        if ($1 < $2)
+            { return $1; }
+        else
+            { return $2; }
+    ^EOT^
+    }

+The heredoc tag starts with a `^` followed by zero or more characters, followed by another `^`.
+The resulting value token contains all the following text until the next matching `^`-enclosed tag in the token stream.
+The tags otherwise have no meaning, and can be reused.
+The tag can be zero characters long, which is my usual; I generally use a named tag only if I need to disambiguate the tag from a double-caret sequence inside the token (which I never have).

+The specific whitespacing of heredoc values is nuanced.
+That's because our (really, my) expectation is a little nuanced too.
+The following example illustrates:

+    {
+        min: ^^
+        if ($1 < $2)
+            { return $1; }
+        else
+            { return $2; }
+    ^^

+        max: ^^

+        if ($1 >= $2)
+            { return $1; }
+        else
+            { return $2; }
+    ^^

+        neg: ^^return -$1;^^
+        inv: ^^        return 1/$1;^^
+    }

+Above, `min`'s value starts at the first 'i' in 'if'. `max`'s value starts at the newline *before* the first 'i' in its 'if', and that newline is included it in the token.
+In the case that the token starts on the same line as the heredoc tag as in `neg` and `inv`, the token includes all the characters between the tags, including preceding and trailing whitespace.

+> The specific rule is: After the heredoc tag, if the next non-whitespace character is on the same line as the tag, then all text right after the heredoc tag is included in the token, including any whitespace between the tag and the character.
+Conversely, if the next non-whitespace character is on a different line, then all whitespace after the heredoc tag is skipped, up to and including the *first* newline.
+Then all text after that is included in the token.

+These nuances allow you to have code blocks or other format-sensitive things as heredocs, without introducing spurious newlines at the beginning, and without requiring the first line to be preceded by a tag or other Humon punctuation.
+They also allow you to one-line a heredoc, which can be handy for things like Windows directory paths, or Humon node addresses in some other document (we'll talk about node addressing in a bit), or format-sensitive one-line code snippets.

 **Keys must be strings.**
 A value is a contiguous non-punctuation, non-whitespace string of Unicode code points, or a quoted string of Unicode code points.